TheWannabeCoder92/pacman-turtle-python/episodes/episode09/README.md

 os.system("afplay sound.wav")
 ```

+📁 **Note:**
-📁 **Note:** Make sure your `.wav` & `.gif` files are saved in the same directory as your Python script, or provide the full path to the file.
+- Make sure your `.wav` & `.gif` files are saved in the same directory as your Python script, or provide the full path to the file.
+- Movement speed may feel different across operating systems and computers.
+You can tweak the parameters inside `constants.py` to adjust the speed for a smoother experience.